SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 - Move with the mouse pointer to the (inner) node: Press the left mouse button on the inner node from which you want to start the trainrun section.
-- Hold down the left mouse button and drag the line to the other node.
-The line display visually the trainrun section you want to create.
+- Hold pressed the left mouse button and drag the line to the other node.
+The line displays visually the trainrun section you want to create.
 - Configure the train route: Give the new train an appropriate name and specify the necessary details, such as train number or other relevant information.